 The very largest sharks seen are usually mature female sharks, which can measure over 5m long.
 These super giants are most likely to be seen between April and August, with maximum sized super giants peaking in June to August.

-The brightest sunny weather at the Neptune Islands is usually experienced between the months of October and April.
+The brightest sunniest weather at the Neptune Islands is usually experienced between the months of October and April.

 The warmest water temperatures for the Neptune Islands is found between December and May when water temperatures rise up to 18-20C.
 Offshore currents do however maintain temperatures between 15-20C throughout the year.

 Most Unreliable Month

-March has generally proven to be the most unreliable month for shark sightings over the last 20 years.
+Traditionally March did often prove to be the most unreliable month for shark sightings.
 Ironically March is also the best and most productive month for weather.
-However, in the last few years, mid-March onwards has also often delivered satisfying shark productivity.
+However, in the last few years, mid-March onwards has delivered satisfying shark productivity including 2019.

-Although striking clear water visibility of up to 30m or more can be found throughout much of the year at the offshore Neptune islands, the very clearest waters are often found from August to October when the water is at its coolest of about 15 C.
+Although striking clear water visibility of up to 30m or more can be found throughout much of the year at the offshore Neptune islands, the very clearest waters are often found from August to October when the water is at its coolest of about 15-16C at the surface.

 Swimming with Sea Lions

-Apart from the shark viewing activities, and depending on each group's wishes, nearly all summer tours and most tours taken between September and May will have favourable conditions for swimming/diving with Australian sea lions at Hopkins Island.
+Apart from the shark viewing activities, and depending on each group's wishes, nearly all summer tours and most tours taken between September and May will at some stage have favorable conditions for swimming/diving with Australian sea lions at Hopkins Island.
 This activity is normally planned on the first or last day of the tour.

 Island cruises and Shore Party Tours

-The September to May timeframe, with typically lower swell waves, is also conducive to more shore party landings on the mainland or even at the Neptune Islands themselves during the tour.
+The October to May timeframe, with typically lower swell, is also conducive to more shore party landings on the mainland or even at the Neptune Islands themselves during the tour.
 Otherwise we can explore the seal colony or remote islands and bays by tender boat or from the mother ship herself.